RC airplane disorientation.

 Flying our rc airplanes in bad light isn't always avoidable, as conditions can change during a flying session.
 But going out to start a session just as the sun is setting, now that's asking for trouble!

-How to avoid disorientation
+How to avoid RC plane disorientation.

 Well, not doing any of the above is the obvious thing to say here, but it's inevitable that certain situations that cause, or at least contribute towards, rc airplane disorientation can happen when we're flying.
 If they didn't, then disorientation wouldn't be a problem for us!